T. T. Toliver: Professional career

 Toliver was assigned to the Storm on April 9, 2014.
 He played in 12 games, starting 10, during the 2014 season and recorded 69 receptions for 812 yards and 16 touchdowns.
 He started all 18 games for the Storm in 2015, catching 112 passes for 1,536 yards and 35 touchdowns.
-He earned Cutter's Catch of the Week honors for Week 3 of the 2015 season for catching his 1,000th career pass, becoming only the fourth player in AFL history to do so.
-He started all 16 games for the Storm in 2016, catching 114 passes for 1,578 yards and 25 touchdowns, earning Second Team All-Arena honors.
+Toliver earned Cutter's Catch of the Week honors for Week 3 of the 2015 season for catching his 1,000th career pass, becoming only the fourth player in AFL history to do so.
+He started all 16 games for the Storm in 2016, catching 114 passes for 1,578 yards and 25 touchdowns, earning second-team All-Arena honors.
 He also caught 3 passes for 51 yards and 2 touchdowns in the Storm's playoff loss to the Philadelphia Soul on August 7.
 Toliver earned AFL Highlight of the Week honors in Week 9 for an over-the-shoulder game-winning touchdown catch, with three seconds left in the game after the catch.
 He again earned Highlight of the Week accolades in Week 11 for becoming the league's all-time leader in receiving yards.
 During the 2016 season, he became the AFL's all-time leader in receptions, receiving yards and all-purpose yards.
-He also became the first player in AFL history to record 5,000 receiving yards and 400 receptions with two different teams, which he accomplished with both the Predators and Storm.
+Toliver also became the first player in AFL history to record 5,000 receiving yards and 400 receptions with two different teams, which he accomplished with both the Predators and Storm.
 He also joined Chris Jackson as the second player in league history to total 100 receiving touchdowns with two different teams.

 Toliver was assigned to the Washington Valor on January 11, 2017.
 On June 1, 2017, he was placed on injured reserve.
 On June 29, 2017, he was reactivated from injured reserve.
 Toliver was named the Week 16 Offensive Player of the Week after catching 6 passes for 113 yards and 3 touchdowns in a 34–30 win against the Baltimore Brigade.
 He also caught the eventual game-winning touchdown, with only four seconds remaining in the game after his catch.
 He played in 10 games, starting 8, in 2017, catching 38 passes for 524 yards and 12 touchdowns.
 As of August 2017, Toliver was the oldest player in the AFL.
 He was placed on reassignment on June 28, 2018.
 He was assigned to the Valor on July 5, 2018.
 He played in 11 games in 2018, catching 17 passes for 195 yards and 6 touchdowns.
 On July 28, 2018, the Valor won ArenaBowl XXXI against the Baltimore Brigade.
+Toliver retired after the 2018 season.